MO2R

 Private self-pay for northern GTA patients.

-Mississauga has three private HBOT clinics: MO2R in the west, Restore Hyperbarics in central Mississauga, and Under Pressure Inc. in south Mississauga (Clarkson).
-There is no hospital HBOT programme in Mississauga; OHIP-covered treatment is at Toronto General or Hamilton General.
+Mississauga has three independent HBOT clinics: MO2R in the west, Restore Hyperbarics in central Mississauga, and Under Pressure Inc. in south Mississauga (Clarkson).
+At least one bills OHIP for the recognised conditions (confirm with each clinic).
+There is no hospital HBOT programme in Mississauga, but OHIP-covered hospital HBOT is also available at Toronto General or Hamilton General.

 Private clinics in Mississauga generally have short wait times.
 Most can begin assessment within 1 to 2 weeks of initial contact.
 Confirm current availability with each clinic directly.

 Private clinics accept self-referrals with a medical assessment.
-For OHIP-covered treatment, ask your family physician or specialist for a referral to a hospital HBOT programme (Toronto General, Hamilton General, or Scarborough).
+For OHIP-covered treatment, ask your family physician or specialist for a referral to Restore Hyperbarics (the local OHIP-funded Independent Health Facility) or to a hospital HBOT programme such as Toronto General or Hamilton General.

 Mississauga covers the central western GTA.
 Oakville has a facility to the south, Brampton one to the north.
 For OHIP-covered treatment, Hamilton General is the nearest hospital programme for south Mississauga residents; Toronto General is nearest for east Mississauga.
 Use the facility list above to find the closest option.